Eddie Brock: Edge of Spider-Geddon

 In the reality of Earth-14512 in Edge of Spider-Geddon, 16-year-old Peni Parker is approached by Addy Brock, asking if she was the pilot of SP//dr and her experiences as the SP//dr pilot.
-Peni ignores her, but Addy follows up by saying she is not as special as she thinks, before clarifying that she doesn't mean as an insult, and just wants to talk to her.
-Later, while improving the SP//dr's web shooters, Peni notices Addy walking in the base and follows her, only to find another mech-suit similar to the SP//dr, but in black and powered by a “sym-engine” called VEN#m, with Addy as its pilot (Addy's character design having been previously used for one of Ben's and May's tech people in Edge of Spider-Verse, retroactively making that her first appearance), planned as a potentially replacement/backup for Peni.
+Peni ignores her, but Addy follows up by saying she is not as special as she thinks, before clarifying that she does not mean as an insult, and just wants to talk to her.
+Later, while improving the SP//dr's web shooters, Peni notices Addy walking in the base and follows her, only to find another mech-suit similar to the SP//dr, but in black and powered by a "sym-engine" called VEN#m, with Addy as its pilot.
 Peni becomes furious at Ben and May for not telling her about this.
 When a kaiju-like creature named M.O.R.B.I.U.S. starts to drain the city's electrical energy, Peni goes after it as SP//dr, only to be temporarily disabled due to her frustration clouding her judgement.
 In order to defeat M.O.R.B.I.U.S., Peni's handlers "Aunt May" and "Uncle Ben" send VEN#m to defeat the creature.
-It is successful, but the SYM Engine inside it, which is shown to not be fully developed and is later revealed to still have unresolved issues, causes VEN#m to malfunction; causing the mech suit to attain sentience and start to consume Addy, the young child screaming and crying as the suit begins "eating my brain".
-When May flies in to fix the problem manually, it consumes her with Addy as well, with her final words berating Ben over their comms for never fixing the problem that had gotten Peni's father killed testing VEN#m in the first place.
-After SP//dr defeats VEN#m, she opens up the cockpit and confirms May's and Addy's violent deaths.
+It is successful, but the SYM Engine inside it, which is shown to not be fully developed and is later revealed to still have unresolved issues, causes VEN#m to malfunction and gain sentience.

 Spider-Man: Spider's Shadow

-In the reality of Earth-21619 in Spider-Man: Spider's Shadow, disgraced reporter Eddie Brock murders Otto Octavius and takes his tentacles to become the new Doctor Octopus ("Brock Ock"), joining the Sinister Six in an attempt to kill Spider-Man.
+In the reality of Earth-21619 in Spider-Man: Spider's Shadow, Eddie Brock is a disgraced reporter who murders Otto Octavius and takes his tentacles to become the new Doctor Octopus ("Brock Ock"), joining the Sinister Six in an attempt to kill Spider-Man.
 On being arrested and charged with Octavius' murder, Eddie is surprised by a repented J. Jonah Jameson being willing to testify on his behalf.